jpothanc/jpothanc.github.io/README.md

 While I'm not an artist who can draw, I've always had an eye for aesthetics.
 I remember creating a unique Flash portfolio back in 2001—it was an adventure.
 It was during my college days when I stumbled upon JavaScript, playing with light sources and being mesmerized by its potential.

 I don't claim to be a design master, but I believe I have a good sense of it.
-I've been out of the portfolio game for a while, mainly due to a packed schedule.
-Instead, I'd craft quick UIs using C#, often tweaking them with dark themes to suit my style.
+I always wanted to learn one of the modern web languages like React or Angular.
+I could not,  mainly due to packed schedules.

 Finally, I found time in the last few months to dive into React—and it's been a game-changer!
 This inspired me to create a comprehensive portfolio, showcasing who I am and what I can do in the web tech world.